semuconsulting/Gamepad_PS4BT/README.md

    1. Remove any device from the USB port of the Host board
    2. Open up the Serial Monitor in the Arduino IDE and set the line mode to "Carriage return" and the baud rate to 9600.
    3. Follow the series of commands listed above in the FTDI configuration section.
-   4. Once complete, turn everything off, insert the USB cable from the PS3 controller and reconnect as per the normal wiring connections shown above.
+   4. Once complete, turn everything off, insert the Bluetooth dongle in the USB Host board and reconnect as per the normal wiring connections shown above.

 <!-- START COMPATIBILITY TABLE -->